Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 var images = [];
 for (var i = 0; i < 10 ; i++) {
   images[i] = createImage(width, height);   // Create an array of new images.
   images[i].loadPixels();    // Ok?
 Noooo.
-The member access ".loadPixels" has higher precedence than the array index, so gets called
+The member access ".loadPixels()" has higher precedence than the array index, so gets called
                              // on the entire Array 'object' and fails.
 Moreover we get a silent error, very hard to chase.
   (images[i]).loadPixels();  // Better.
 Force the array indexing first, call loadPixels() on the individual array element.
 }